 Prerequisite: Penn State Graduate Physican Assistant Student enrolled in the Clinical Education Curriculum; Concurrent: The student will ordinarily have completed both the pre-clinical and clinical training in the PA program with this class pro

 This module is part of the series of modules that comprises the PA program didactic curriculum.
-The Principles of Immunology, Hematology, and Oncology course provides a disease oriented, problem focused, and patient centered approach to understanding the etiology, pathophysiology, risk factors, clinical manifestations, diagnosis, treatment, and prevention of immunologic, hematologic, and oncologic diseases encountered in patients across the lifespan.
-The immunology portion of the course includes education on the various immune system cell types and their important functions in innate and adaptive immunity.
-Congenital and acquired immunodeficiency syndromes will be taught in contrast to normal immune system function.
-Additionally, hypersensitivity reactions and common allergic conditions will be discussed.
+The Principles of Hematology and Oncology course provides a disease oriented, problem focused, and patient centered approach to understanding the etiology, pathophysiology, risk factors, clinical manifestations, diagnosis, treatment, and prevention of hematologic and oncologic diseases encountered in patients across the lifespan.
 The hematology section of the course covers the basic principles of hematology; including the structure and function of the cells and organs related to the hematologic system, while exploring the features of hematological diseases.
-The oncology section of the course covers the general principles of oncology; including the origin, development, staging, and treatment of tumors.
+The oncology section of the course covers the general principles of oncology, including the origin, development, staging, and treatment of tumors.
 Content areas in this module include: normal and abnormal anatomy and physiology, pathophysiology, genetic and molecular mechanisms of health and disease, pharmacology, pharmacotherapeutics, evidence-based medical research and advancements in clinical medicine, patient assessment, performance of applicable clinical and technical skills, interpretation of diagnostic and laboratory studies, using clinical reasoning to develop a treatment plan that includes indications for referral and standards for follow-up care, providing patient education, using service learning, and developing techniques for medical record documentation.

 Prerequisite: Penn State Physician Assistant Student in Clinical Education Curriculum.
 Concurrent: The student will be enrolled in clinical preceptorships during each of the clinical educational semesters.